JustFixNYC/justfix-website/README.md

     *Note: You'll also see a second link: `http://localhost:8000___graphql`.
 This is a tool you can use to experiment with querying your data.
 Learn more about using this tool in the [Gatsby tutorial](https://next.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

     Open the the `justfix-website` directory in your code editor of choice and edit `src/pages/index.tsx`.
 Save your changes and the browser will update in real time!

+## Deployment

+  We deploy our version of the site using [Netlify](https://www.netlify.com/), which links directly to this repo and deploys on commits to the master branch.
+To use Netlify in deploying your own version, follow this [step-by-step guide](https://www.netlify.com/blog/2016/09/29/a-step-by-step-guide-deploying-on-netlify/).